Nalhin/Chess/README.md

 ## Description

-Frontend is written entirely in React and Typescript.
+Frontend was written entirely in Typescript with React as the library of choice.
-Flux architecture (Redux, Redux-Saga and rxjs) allows application's view layer to work independently, resulting in less overhead, cleaner code and easier testing.
+Flux architecture (Redux, Redux-Saga and rxjs) allowed application's view layer to work independently, resulting in less overhead, cleaner code and easier testing.

-On the other hand, backend is written in Java and designed in docker oriented microservice architecture, utilizing Spring Boot's versatility.
-Chess logic is written entirely from scratch, without the use of any chess engine.
+On the other hand, backend was written in Java and implemented in a docker oriented microservice architecture, utilizing the versatility of Spring Boot.
+Game logic was developed entirely from scratch, without the use of any chess engine.

 Necessary data is preserved in MySQL database.